 As discussed in Section 4, areas targeted for future growth and development have been identified across the County.
-Any areas of growth throughout the County is vulnerable to severe storm events.
-There are approximately 49 new development projects identified for the County.
+Any areas of growth throughout the County are vulnerable to severe storm events.
+There are 49 new development projects identified by plan participants in the County.
 New development sites should adhere to the proper building codes to protect against severe storm event elements such as high wind protection and/or flood proofing measures.